|

-The groundwork has largely been done by Hawks (in Red River and The Outlaw specially), all Andy Warhol has to do is erode the cushions of genre to reveal the gender blurs underneath.
-Shipping his New York hipster troupe out to the Arizona prairie is a grand caprice that yields a brilliantly haphazard mimesis of a narrative, couched in garbled technique that can’t quite obscure its charming jibes.
-Joe Dallesandro, Louis Waldon and Eric Emerson are among the Factory cuties given Stetsons, studded belts and boots and plunked on top of horses in the middle of the crumby desert.
-The frontier town is as transparently a phantom set as Ford’s Shinbone in The Man Who Shot Liberty Valance, another work about the impossibility of the Western in modern times; Viva is the cattle queen, running the ranch with her "nurse" (Taylor Mead, high as a kite) and spitting out her lines ("Fine excuse for a monogamist you are!") in a flat, nasal whine that crumbles her grandeur.
-When mythical icons of masculinity are before the camera, a bout of grab-ass is more dangerous than a shootout -- the fellas tussle each other’s hair, do ballerina stretching exercises, jerk off broomsticks and mock-ejaculate beer cans, the following year Joe Buck would incredulously ask if John Wayne was a "fag."
-The popping strobe cuts are like cracks from Viva’s whip, the whoosh of an off-screen plane drowns out half the ad-libbed dialogue; the porch-stomping communal dance so central to the sagebrush is recreated with the Sheriff (Frankie Francine) in dusky drag, the Beatles’ "Magical Mystery Tour" is more to their liking.
-"What you’ve seen tonight hasn’t really happened...
+"What you've seen tonight hasn't really happened...
 This is a cowboy fantasy out on the range."
-Warhol’s burlesque can be cruel, but here even Mead gets his boy: "To hell with perversions, we’re riding into the fucking sunset!"
+The groundwork is largely from Hawks, Red River and The Outlaw mainly, all Andy Warhol has to do is erode the cushions of genre to reveal the sexual blurs underneath.
+Shipping his New York hipster troupe to the Arizona prairie is a caprice that yields a splendidly haphazard mimesis of a narrative, couched in garbled technique that can't obscure its charming jokes.
+Joe Dallesandro, Louis Waldon and Eric Emerson are among the Factory cuties given Stetsons, studded belts and horses and dropped off in the middle of the crumby desert.
+The frontier town is as patently a phantom set as Ford's Shinbone in The Man Who Shot Liberty Valance, Viva as the cattle queen runs the ranch with her "nurse" (Taylor Mead) and spits out lines in a flat, nasal whine that crumbles her grandeur.
+"Fine excuse for a monogamist you are!"
+When mythical icons of masculinity are paraded before the camera, a bout of grab-ass is more dangerous than a shootout—the fellas tousle each other's hair, do ballerina stretching exercises, jerk off broomsticks and mock-ejaculate beer cans.
+Popping strobe cuts are like cracks from the heroine's whip, the whoosh of an off-screen plane drowns out half the ad-libbed dialogue.
+The porch-stomping dance so central to sagebrush communes is recreated with the sheriff (Frankie Francine) in drag, "Magical Mystery Tour" is more to the gang's liking.
+"To hell with perversions, we're riding into the fucking sunset!"
+The next year has Joe Buck's dismayed query about John Wayne.
 Cinematography and editing by Paul Morrissey.
 With Julian Burrough, Tom Hompertz, and Allen Midgette.

 --- Fernando F. Croce |